linnykoleh/Spring/Notes.md

 - Properties controlling the behavior of Spring Boot applications can be defined using:
 	- Property files
+		- `requestreceiver.timeout=5000`
 	- YAML files
+		- A structured alternative to property files.
 	- Environment variables
+	- Command-line arguments
-	- Command-line arguments (`java -jar myspringbootapp.jar –server.port=8081`)
+		- `java -jar myspringbootapp.jar –server.port=8081`
-- The default properties of a Spring Boot application are stores in the application’s JAR in a file named **application.properties**.
+- The default properties of a Spring Boot application are stores in the application’s JAR in a file named **application.properties** in the **src/main/resources**.
   When developing, this file is found in the `src/main/resources` directory.

 ![alt text](images/web/boot/Screenshot_1.png)